What's the problem?

 Why do these constants appear?

-But what does radius and center of a parabola even mean?
+But what do radius and center even mean for a parabola?

 First, what is a parabola?